 Occupational Therapy (MSc)

-The course is for qualified occupational therapists.
+The programme is for qualified occupational therapists.

 To be admitted to the course, students must be in possession of either: